Breyanzi®: Real-world evidence in ~400

 Based on Kaplan-Meier estimates.

-CR, complete response; DOR, duration of response; LBCL, large B-cell lymphoma; NR, not reached; ORR, objective response rate; OS, overall survival; R/R, relapsed or refractory.
+CR, complete response; DOR, duration of response; LBCL, large B-cell lymphoma; NR, not reached; ORR, overall response rate; OS, overall survival; R/R, relapsed or refractory.

 Consistent safety profile observed in real-world setting (N=396)1